J-5103/J-5103/README.md

 ## 🛠️ Projects

+### 🔹 AI Documents Analysis With Data Visualization And Business card and Visiting card Extraction

 ### 🔹 Revenue Forecasting and Trend Analysis for Business Growth
 - Predicted business revenue and analyzed seasonal trends
 - Visualized forecasts using Matplotlib and Seaborn